AliAljumaan/Ross_Installation/README.md

 ```
 Downloads>windows hosts
 ```
-* Visit the following website and download ubentu 20.04 the Desktop image virsion.
+* Visit the following website and download ubuntu 20.04 the Desktop image virsion.
 ```
 https://releases.ubuntu.com/20.04/
 ```
-* Install Virtualbox by normally presseing next.
+* Install Virtualbox by normally pressing next.
-* From the main Virtualbox page press new and add a proprite name and location for the virtual box machine.
+* From the main Virtualbox, page press new and add a appropriate name and location for the virtual box machine.
-* Choose the virtual box machine and prees Settings>Storage.
+* Choose the virtual box machine and press Settings>Storage.
-* Press emptiy and alocate the upento 20.04.
+* Press empty and allocate the ubuntu 20.04.
 ## Install Ross
 ### Configure your Ubuntu repositories
 The following commands must be typed inside the Linux terminal in order to install Ross.